tylermystery/builder/spec_sheet.md

 * **Sharing**: A user can share their plan at any time by simply copying and sharing the URL from their browser.
 * **Fork on Edit**: When a second user opens a shared URL, they see the original plan.
 The moment this new user makes a change, the system automatically "forks" the plan by creating a brand new session and updating their URL.
 This prevents collaborators from overwriting each other's work and ensures the original shared plan is not altered.

+Unified Interaction Model
+All primary click interactions throughout the application are managed by a single, unified event handler delegated to the document's body.
+This single interaction layer is responsible for routing clicks from the filter panel, catalog cards, modal views, and all buttons.
+It uses a prioritized `if/else if` chain to ensure that specific button clicks (like the Heart ❤️ or Parent ⬆️) are handled before more general clicks (like a click on the card itself).
+This methodology guarantees a predictable user experience and prevents conflicting event listeners.

+Event Listener Implementation (Locked In)
+To function correctly, the application's main script attaches two distinct, delegated event listeners to the document.body.

+* **addEventListener('click', ...)**: This listener handles all instantaneous actions, such as clicking buttons, opening modals, and filtering the catalog.
+* **addEventListener('change', ...)**: This listener handles actions that conclude an editing or selection process, primarily for dropdowns.

 Catalog Loading and Display
 The catalog loading process is designed for a smooth user experience.
 The application initially displays a "Loading catalog..." message and fetches all event records.
 Once loaded, the initial view shows only the top-level "Grouping" items.